-AGM batteries are a newer type of sealed battery using "Absorbed Glass Mats", or AGM between the plates.
-This is a very fine fiber Boron-Silicate glass mat.
-The electrolyte (acid) is contained in the glass mats and will not spill, even if broken.
-This means that these batteries are non-hazardous, resulting in lower shipping costs.
-As there is no liquid to freeze and expand, they are practically immune from freezing damage as well.
+AGM batteries are a type of sealed lead-acid battery using "Absorbed Glass Mats" between the plates.
+This is a very fine fibre boron-silicate glass matting.
+Electrolyte (acid) is fully contained in the glass matting and will not spill, even if broken.
+The result is a deep cycle battery which is considered non-hazardous for transport.

-AGM's do not have any liquid to spill, and even under severe overcharge conditions hydrogen emission is far below the 4% max specified for aircraft and enclosed spaces.
-The plates in AGM's are tightly packed and rigidly mounted, and will withstand shock and vibration better than any standard battery.
+Traditional flooded lead-acid deep cycle batteries off-gas hydrogen during charging.
+This is avoided when using a sealed AGM battery.
+No off-gassing occurs under normal charging and even under severe overcharge conditions hydrogen emission is far below the 4% max specified for aircraft and enclosed spaces.
+The plates in an AGM battery are tightly packed and rigidly mounted and typically withstand shock and vibration better than traditional flooded lead-acid batteries.